zihzhan/microsoft-graph-docs/concepts/webhooks-outlook-authz.md

 ## Migrating existing subscriptions

-If the app has existing subscriptions, it will have to replace them with new subscriptions that include the `lifecycleNotificationUrl`.
-It is not possible to update (`PATCH`) the existing subscriptions.
+If the app has existing subscriptions, it will continue to receive resource data notifications as before, but it will not receive any lifecycle notifications.
+To subscribe to subscription lifecycle notifications, an app will have to replace the older subscriptions with new subscriptions that include the `lifecycleNotificationUrl`.
+It is not possible to update (`PATCH`) the existing subscriptions to include the `lifecycleNotificationUrl`.

 ## Responding to authorization challenges